kutayzorlu/http2_/readme.md

 [iij-http2](https://github.com/shigeki/interop-iij-http2) | NodeJS | | client, server| ALPN, NPN | h2-13
 [http2-go](https://github.com/Jxck/http2) | Go | | client, server | NPN | h2-12

+## - PHP Based

+  Using Apache wouldn't be practical as it's using a nuclear bomb when a firecracker will suffice.
+Creating a PHP server is quite simple on Linux with the help of xinetd.

+  Modify /etc/services.
+Say you want your service to run on port 56789.
+In /etc/services, add the line:

+  gpsservice   56789/tcp

+  In /etc/xinet.d/, create a file named gpsservice:

+  service gpsservice
+  {
+      socket_type             = stream
+      protocol                = tcp
+      wait                    = no
+      user                    = yourusername
+      server                  = /path/to/your/script
+      log_on_success          = HOST PID
+      disable                 = no
+  }

+  Create your PHP script (chmod it to be executable):

+  #!/usr/bin/php
+  <?php
+  // do stuff
+  ?>

+  Restart xinetd service xinetd restart

+  You now have a quick TCP server written in PHP.

 ###  Ref